 Website for a new not-for-profit aimed at connecting volunteers to New York City's gardens and farms.
 I built this site from scratch, including registration systems for both volunteers and gardens, and a volunteer function that enables volunteers to select projects they want to help with.

 Website for the AIDS Service Center NYC.
 For this project I replaced a static site with a new dynamic PHP/MySQL-based site managed by an easy-to-use custom CMS.
 The project included a minor redesign of the site's appearance, and also the importation of more than 800 photos and over seven years' worth of news stories into the new CMS.

 Website promoting the annual fundraising dinner of the AIDS Service Center of New York.
 For this project I replaced a static site showing limited information with a new dynamic PHP/MySQL-based site that includes photographs and highlights from multiple events, all managed by an easy-to-use custom CMS.

 Website for an alpaca farm in upstate New York.
 I replaced a static, half-finished site with a dynamic PHP/MySQL-based site controlled by a custom CMS.
 User tools include photo tagging and creation of graphic menu buttons.

 Website for a small NYC-based law firm, which replaced an outdated, static, HTML-based site.
 I designed and built the entire site using PHP/MySQL, and created a custom CMS to allow attorneys at the firm to update the site.
 This redesign resulted in a 50% increase in web-based client referrals in its first year.

 A web app to divide up the roles in Shakespeare plays among a small group of readers.
-The app uses PHP to try to determine the best distributio of roles, and then allows the user to make changes to that assignment using jQuery.
+The app uses PHP to determine the best distribution of roles, and then allows the user to make changes to that assignment using jQuery.

 jQuery-based web app for reading ePub books within a browser.